Eleanor Glanville: Death and legacy

 Unhappy with the will, Glanville's eldest son Forest contested the document in court after her death.
 He argued that his mother had been insane at the time of the will's creation, persuaded to bequeath her wealth to Henry Goodricke through the deluded belief that her own children had been changed into fairies.
 Witnesses testified that Glanville had displayed strange behaviour such as beating bushes for insect larvae, dressing "like a gypsy," and going outdoors without all the clothing considered proper for a lady, and in 1712 her will was overturned for reasons of perceived insanity, leaving Forest to become owner of Tickenham Court.

-Although Glanville struggled to preserve her own insect collections in the face of persistent mites and mould during her lifetime, three of her specimens – two moths and a butterfly, originally gifted to Petiver – still exist today in the Natural History Museum's Sloane collection.
+Although Glanville struggled to preserve her own insect collections in the face of persistent mites and mould during her lifetime, three of her specimens – two moths and a butterfly, originally given to Petiver – still exist today in the Natural History Museum's Sloane collection.
 Two of her letters to Petiver were rediscovered in the museum's archives during the 1960s.

 At the University of Lincoln, the Eleanor Glanville Centre operates as a central department for diversity and inclusion work across campus.
 Fiona Mountain's historical romance Lady of the Butterflies (2010) centres around a fictional retelling of Glanville's life story.